MilklessCereal/Churn-Intelligence-System/README.md

 ### Actionable Insights

-Actionable insights in response to the generated churn risks inferred from SHAP are implemented in two separate methods.
+Actionable insights: Response to generated churn risks inferred from SHAP are implemented in two separate methods.

 Rule-Based Response - A deterministic rule-based approach that maps customer feature patterns to predefined retention strategies using regular expression matching within tuples.